captionpoint/captionpoint-plays/THE-LUCKIEST.md

 I’m the mother of course I want a job!
 ---
 ## PETER:
-OK Cheryl what job would you like to have.
+OK Cheryl what job would you like to have?
 ---
 ## CHERYL:
 I want a title.